Why Speeding Up your WordPress Site Matters

 In addition, social media scripts can easily slow down a site, again depending also on where the script was obtained.
 There may be a faster and simpler script you can use.

 As mentioned previously, simply uploading large images can certainly slow down a page load time.
 This holds especially true if a visitor’s internet connection is slow.
 This can be especially problematic if your visitors are using a smartphone over a cellular connection.

 WordPress does automatically compress images but the compression ration may not be optimal, efficient or may cause images to look too compressed.
 It’s generally better to use image editing software to handle the compression first before WordPress attempts to.
 If for some reason no compression is desired, the PNG format can be used and WordPress will not compress the file.
 This may be important if a particular image needs to have a high-quality look to impress visitors.
 If this is the case, however, bear in mind that the other images on the same page certainly need to be optimized for faster page loads.
 The GIF format is ideal for images with lots of text or all text.
 Like PNG, the GIF format also allows for transparency.

 A simple method to lower image size is to simply resize the image.
 Many times, images are much much larger than they really need to be.
 There is no need for several very large images on websites that are then simply scaled down.

-Last but not least, your hosting provider may the the reason for slow performance regardless of how much you are optimizing your site.
+Last but not least, your hosting provider may the reason for slow performance regardless of your optimization efforts.
 If your host is slow your WordPress site will be slow as well.
 This will make it impossible to speed up your WordPress site.
 This will be a definite hard fix to make since you have no control over this part of your WordPress site.
-However, moving to a new host should not be difficult and good web hosting providers will be able to provide this service for you.
+However, moving to a new host should not be difficult and good WordPress hosting providers will be able to provide this service for you.
 They should also be able to migrate your WordPress site to the new hosting plan.